laurcor55/TreadmillModel/README.md

 The output panel will show the final array of PFs in the top window.
 Each vertical line is a PF, with length shown on the y axis.
 GTP is red and GDP is orange.
 User can reply this as a movie by clicking **Play**, and can **Pause** at any point.

 The bottom output panel can be toggled between Assembly, GTP turnover, etc., by clicking on the bar.
 To obtain a summary of input and output, click the **Export** button.
-This will save the file `output.html` in the `lib/export/` folder, path indicated on the screen.
+This will save the file `output####.html` (#### is an identification number) in the `lib/export/` folder, path indicated on the screen.
 This can be opened in a browser.
 To save this file, copy and paste the file name into your web browser.
 Save or print it here.
-The next **Export** will write over the `lib/export/output.html` file.

 ![alt text](media/exportExample.png "Export Example")